Camino Community Tips are about Etiquette and Culture

 It is considered unsanitary to poke and prod the produce, so follow the custom and avoid upsetting the vendor.
 If the selected item does not look ok to you, gently request another one.

-In France, when you enter a shop always greet the clerk or owner with a polite “Bonjour.”
+In France, one of the camino community tips is when you enter a shop always greet the clerk or owner with a polite “Bonjour.”
 It wouldn’t hurt to do the same in Spain or any other place you visit, but if you neglect this in France, you are in trouble.
 Once I went to the information desk in a French train station and forgot to do this and got a stern lecture about my lack of manners!

 Tipping varies country to county.
 In some places, it is welcomed, in others people will take offense.